Table of Contents

 Status Meaning

-400 Bad Request The request failed schema validation, or the handler rejected it (missing user_key, validation rule failure, malformed input).
+400 Bad Request The request failed schema validation, or the handler rejected it (validation rule failure, malformed input, missing user_key).

-401 Unauthorized The bearer token is missing or invalid, or user_key does not match a known agency.
+401 Unauthorized The bearer token is missing or invalid.

-403 Forbidden The agency is not authorized for the requested market or currency combination.
+403 Forbidden The caller is authenticated but not authorized — the bearer token is missing the required scope, or user_key does not match a known agency, or the agency is not authorized for the requested market or currency combination.

 404 Not Found The resource — typically a booking session — does not exist or has expired.